berichan/ACNHMobileSpawner/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Android 10.0]

 **Additional context**
 Add any other context about the problem here.
-Please state the steps you have already followed at https://github.com/berichan/ACNHMobileSpawner/wiki/FAQ-and-Troubleshooting
+If applicable, please state the steps you have already followed at https://github.com/berichan/ACNHMobileSpawner/wiki/FAQ-and-Troubleshooting and have not worked for you.